aclisp/sps/README.md

 ## Topics

+Client subscribes the interested topics by joining rooms.
+Each room holds one topic.
+All Clients in the room will be notified when a event is published to the room.

 # Environment

 Install these on Ubuntu

     sudo apt-get install git g++ make libssl-dev libgflags-dev libprotobuf-dev libprotoc-dev protobuf-compiler libleveldb-dev libsnappy-dev libgoogle-perftools-dev